mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step17.md

-To delete a resource, you simply run the `kubectl delete RESOURCE_TYPE RESOURCE NAME` command.
+To delete a resource, you can simply run the `kubectl delete RESOURCE_TYPE RESOURCE NAME` command.
 For example, to delete the single pod resource that we deployed in the previous step, type:

 `kubectl delete pod nginx`{{execute}}